Remote Working is for Men, Too!

 The Working Mother Research Institute recently ran a survey that showed nearly 80% of men have flexible work schedules and feel comfortable using it.

 Women are less likely to work remotely due to a fear of being put on the ‘mommy track’.
 Meanwhile, men are using their flex time to achieve a better work-life balance – though not in the same way.
-In a recent study by the Boston College for Work & Family study, researchers found that only 10% of fathers reported working from home through official channels, meanwhile 50% did so informally.
+In a study performed by the Boston College for Work & Family study, researchers found that only 10% of fathers reported working from home through official channels, meanwhile 50% did so informally.

 Researchers believe the reason is due to the general work culture.
 America rewards employees for their presence in the office and working long hours, so men don’t want to be perceived as not working as hard.